videolan/libvlcsharp/.gitlab/issue_templates/bug.md

 <!-- How one can reproduce the issue - this is very important

 Provide a Minimal, Complete, and Verifiable example (https://stackoverflow.com/help/mcve) through a git hosting platform and post the URL here.
+Do NOT paste parts of your code in the GitLab issue, share your full (but minimal) code through a git repository.
 If you don't provide this, we may not be able to help and may close the issue.

 Please also provide the functional steps to reproduce the behavior (if necessary):
 1. Go to '...'